 Pomades are known for their shine.
-(Just as gels are known for their extreme hold.)
 If you're not after a high shine, there are a few pomades that work great for that too (including our #1 pick).

 Even with water-based pomades, you'll get a a little shine.
-Sunlight won't bounce off it or anything, but you should check this aspect, just after you've checked the hold you want.
+Sunlight won't bounce off it or anything, but you should check this aspect.

 This Smooth Viking Pomade adds a lovely texture to the hair and is excellent for any style.
 The formula is not greasy and washes out of hair easily.

 This pomade doesn't hold as well for super thick hair.

 This pomade has a firm hold and will keep your hair styled for the entire day - it's fuss-free!
 It's perfect for all different types of hair and a variety of styles.
 Whether you want a slicked-back look, casual, messy, or formal look - this pomade will hold up.

 The ingredients in this pomade are as follows: Water, Steareth-20, PEG-7 Glyceryl Cocoate, Propylene Glycol, Polyurethane-14, C12-15 Alkyl Benzoate, Ceteth-20, AMP-Acrylates Copolymer.
 PEG-40 Hydrogenated Castor Oil, Zemea® Propanediol, Butylene Glycol, PVP (Firming Agent), Phenoxyethanol 4, Fragrance, Phenyl Trimethicone, Isoceteth-20, Caprylyl Glycol, Tetrahydroxypropyl Ethylenediamine, Ethylhexylglycerin, PEG-8 Beeswax, PEG-45M.